LMSE/COVID_19_Mutations/README.md

 # The COVID_19_Mutation Package
 This package is developed to identify mutations on SARS-CoV-2 receptor binding domain (RBD). severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) is responsible for the outbreak of COVID-19, which began in China in December 2019.
-> The SARS-CoV-2 RBD plays the most important roles in viral attachment, fusion and entry, and serves as a target for development of antibodies, entry inhibitors and vaccines ![[Reference]](https://www.nature.com/articles/s41423-020-0400-4).
+> The SARS-CoV-2 RBD plays the most important roles in viral attachment, fusion and entry, and serves as a target for development of antibodies, entry inhibitors and vaccines.

 The user may submit **nucleotide** sequences of any species to this package and perform mutational analysis.